-IV.
-NEXUS BASE CLASSES
+V. NEXUS BASE CLASSES

-As can be seen from the discussion of the NeXus file hierarchy, NeXus arranges data into groups which have a type descriptor, a NeXus base class name, associated with them (technically, this name is the value of the HDF5 attribute NXclass).
-The term base class is not meant in the sense of object-oriented programming languages; in particular, there is no inheritance.
+As can be seen from the discussion of the NeXus file hierarchy, NeXus arranges data into groups which have a type descriptor, a NeXus base class name, associated with them.
+Technically, the class name is the value of the HDF5 attribute NXclass.
+The term base class is not used in the same sense as in object-oriented programming languages; in particular, there is no inheritance.
 A NeXus base class is rather a dictionary of allowed keywords.
 These keywords designate data fields that can be stored within a group.
 A data field can have a simple type (like integer, float, date/time, binary), or it can be a NeXus subgroup.
 The base class definition also contains informal annotations about the semantics of each field.

 At base class level, NeXus has no mechanism to mark some fields as obligatory.
 All allowed fields are optional.
 Which of them are written into data files must be decided according to application needs.
-These decisions can be standardized in form of application definitions (see below, Sect V).
+These decisions can be standardized in form of application definitions (see below, Sect.
+VI).